DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 (example)

 ![flat channels](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/flat%20channel.PNG "flat channel")
-After that Change the scale to 50 (this value will be automatically set and different for each dataset).
-It is important to always set it to the same scale, so that you can compare noise between datasets.
+After that Change the scale to 50 (this value will be automatically set and different for each data set).
+It is important to always set it to the same scale, so that you can compare noise between data sets.

 ![Noisy channels](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/very%20noisy.PNG "noisy channel")